-1. Fishing for Dissostichus mawsoni on BANZARE Bank (Statistical Division 58.4.3b) outside areas of national jurisdiction shall be limited to longlines only.

-2. The total catch of Dissostichus mawsoni on BANZARE Bank (Statistical Division 58.4.3b) outside areas of national jurisdiction in the 2019/20 season shall not exceed a precautionary catch limit of 0 tonnes applied as follows:
+- Access 1.
+Fishing for Dissostichus mawsoni on BANZARE Bank (Statistical Division 58.4.3b) outside areas of national jurisdiction shall be limited to longlines only. - Catch limit 2.
+The total catch of Dissostichus mawsoni on BANZARE Bank (Statistical Division 58.4.3b) outside areas of national jurisdiction in the 2021/22 season shall not exceed a precautionary catch limit of 0 tonnes applied as follows:

-SSRUA - 0 tonnes

-SSRUB - 0 tonnes

-SSRUC - 0 tonnes

-SSRUD - 0 tonnes

-SSRUE - 0 tonnes.
+$\begin{array}{l} SSRU \ A = \ 0 \ tonnes\\ SSRU \ B = \ 0 \ tonnes\\ SSRU \ C = \ 0 \ tonnes\\ SSRU \ D = \ 0 \ tonnes\\ SSRU \ D = \ 0 \ tonnes\\ SSRU \ E = \ 0 \ tonnes. \end{array}$

-3. For the purpose of the exploratory longline fishery for Dissostichus mawsoni on BANZARE Bank (Statistical Division 58.4.3b) outside areas of national jurisdiction, the 2019/20 season is defined as the period from 1 December 2019 to 30 November 2020, or until the catch limit is reached, whichever is sooner.

-4. The by-catch in this fishery shall be regulated as set out in Conservation Measure 33-03.

-- 5. The operation of this fishery shall be carried out in accordance with Conservation Measure 25-02 so as to minimise the incidental mortality of seabirds in the course of fishing. - 6.
-Any vessel catching a total of three (3) seabirds shall immediately change to night setting only (i.e. setting only during the hours of darkness between the times of nautical twilight1)2.

-7. Each vessel participating in this fishery shall have at least one scientific observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation and, where possible, one additional scientific observer, on board throughout all fishing activities within the fishing period.

-8. For the purpose of implementing this conservation measure in the 2019/20 season, the following shall apply:
+- Season 3.
+For the purpose of the exploratory longline fishery for Dissostichus mawsoni on BANZARE Bank (Statistical Division 58.4.3b) outside areas of national jurisdiction, the 2021/22 season is defined as the period from 1 December 2021 to 30 November 2022, or until the catch limit is reached, whichever is sooner. - By-catch 4.
+The by-catch in this fishery shall be regulated as set out in Conservation Measure 33-03. - Mitigation 5.
+The operation of this fishery shall be carried out in accordance with Conservation Measure 25-02 so as to minimise the incidental mortality of seabirds in the course of fishing. - 6.
+Any vessel catching a total of three (3) seabirds shall immediately change to night setting only (i.e. setting only during the hours of darkness between the times of nautical twilight1)2. - Observers 7.
+Each vessel participating in this fishery shall have at least one scientific observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation and, where possible, one additional scientific observer, on board throughout all fishing activities within the fishing period. - Data: catch/effort8.For the purpose of implementing this conservation measure in the 2021/22 season, the following shall apply:

-- (i) the Daily Catch and Effort Reporting System set out in Conservation Measure 23-07; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
+- the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
 Fine-scale data shall be submitted on a haul-by-haul basis. - 9.
-For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus mawsoni (any Dissostichus eleginoides caught shall be counted towards the overall catch limit for Dissostichus mawsoni) and 'by-catch species' are defined as any species other than Dissostichus spp.

-10. Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
-Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation.

-- 11. Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex 41-01/B and Annex 41-01/C respectively. - 12.
+For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus mawsoni (any Dissostichus eleginoides caught shall be counted towards the overall catch limit for Dissostichus mawsoni) and 'by-catch species' are defined as any species other than Dissostichus spp. - Data: biological10.Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
+Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation. - Research 11.
+Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex 41-01/B and Annex 41-01/C respectively. - 12.
 Research shall be conducted in accordance with Conservation Measure 24-01. - 13.
 Toothfish shall be tagged at a rate of at least five fish per tonne green weight caught.